 3. You are about to make a speech and you realize you’ve misplaced your notes.
 You:

 b.
 Ask for a short postponement and have your office fax your notes over to you.

 c.
 Apologize and switch to another well-remembered speech.

 4. What’s your ideal way to brainstorm with your team?

 a.
 You come up with all the ideas, and your team executes.

 b.
 Your team brainstorms, and you pick the winning idea.

 c.
 You brainstorm with your team, and the best idea wins.

 5. Your loyal clients would best describe you as:

-6. It’s Wednesday morning, and you get an emergency call that requires you to leave town the same night, to be gone through the weekend.
+6. It’s Wednesday morning, and you get an emergency call that requires that you leave town the same night to be gone through the weekend.
 You:

 8. Your employees would describe you as: